How to Test Your Home's Water Quality Before Buying a Filter (2026 Guide)

 High hardness (10+ GPG)AFWFilters Fleck 5600SXT$729

-Iron/manganese in well wateriSpring WGB32BM$299
+Iron/manganese in well wateriSpring Whole House Water Filter System$299

-Chlorine taste/smell (city water)iSpring WGB32B$249
+Chlorine taste/smell (city water)iSpring Whole House Water Filter System$249

 Drinking water only (renters)Waterdrop 15UA Under Sink$59